List of the most dangerous snakes in Asia. The most poisonous snakes. occupies place, lives in South and Southeast Asia

 10th place – Philippine Cobra

-Adult individuals reach 1 m, less often 1.5-2 m.
+Adults reach 1 m, less often 1.5-2 m.

-9th place - Harlequin coral asp
+9th place – Harlequin coral adder

 5th place – Black Tiger snake

-4th place - South China multi-lane krait
+4th place – South China multi-banded krait

 The color of the snakes is black with light thin stripes.
 The length of adults varies from 1 to 1.5 meters, males can reach 1.8 meters.